 Hypohidrosis is an inability to sweat.
 It can affect your entire body or just a single area.
 The condition has many causes.
 It can be inherited at birth or develop later in life.

 Sweating is your body’s way of cooling itself off.
-Some people are not able to sweat normally because their sweat glands are no longer functioning properly.
-This condition is known as hypohidrosis or anhidrosis.
-It can affect a person’s entire body, a single area, or scattered areas.
+Some people aren’t able to sweat typically because their sweat glands are no longer functioning properly.
+This condition is known as hypohidrosis, or anhidrosis.
+It can affect your entire body, a single area, or scattered areas.

-The inability to sweat normally can cause overheating, which can lead to heat stroke—a potentially fatal condition.
+The inability to sweat can cause overheating.
+This can lead to heat stroke, which is a potentially life-threatening condition.

-As you age, a diminished ability to sweat is normal.
+As you age, it’s normal for your ability to sweat to diminish.
 Conditions that damage your autonomic nerves, such as diabetes, also make problems with your sweat glands more likely.